Two Weeks and Counting - Time to Get a Move On

 Instead, we’re shining the spotlight on fresh, electrifying, raw talent.
 Never too old to recognize high skill and talent.

-Enter Justin - that flawless, gorgeous voice, strutting his stuff onstage with uncontainable happiness in his first live concert in years.
+Enter Justin - that flawless, gorgeous voice, strutting his stuff onstage with uncontainable happiness in his first live concert in four years.
 This young superstar radiates pure gifted talent, and the night explodes into a breathtaking, well-deserved fireworks finale.

 Everything about it screams the perfect setup for this year’s Derby.
 And yes - I’ll confess - I’ve mimicked that same strut around my living room after quite a few preps this season, blasting that song!